Vyral/mark-deacon/_posts/2019-09-30-how-to-prepare-your-listing-for-sale.md

 {% include youtube.html %}

-<center>If you’re planning to put your home on the market this fall, follow these key listing tips to boost your success.</center>
+*If you’re planning to put your home on the market this fall, follow these key listing tips to boost your success.*

+&nbsp;

 When selling a home in the fall, there are a few key steps you should take.&nbsp;